Comfy Belly

 5 from 1 vote

-You can also add up to a cup of ground meat or ground sausage.
-Cook the ground meat with the mushrooms.
-If the meat is seasoned you won't need a ยผ teaspoon of salt.
+You can also add up to a cup of ground protein or ground sausage.
+Sauté the ground protein with the mushrooms and spinach, or sauté it on its own and add it as a topping at the end.

 I end up with about 4 cups (260 g) of cooked spaghetti squash in this dish.